zoom-c/docs/trezor-user/fillingoutyourrecoverycard.rst

 Filling out your recovery card
 ==============================

-If you have set your new PIN successfully you will now see a message on your TREZOR's screen prompting you to write down the seed.
+If you have set your device label successfully you will now see a message on your TREZOR's screen prompting you to write down the seed.

 Your seed is a list of secret set of words that you will use to recover your money in case you ever lose your TREZOR.